Hôtel Albert Ciamberlani

 The building, which was renovated in 2006, is one of the best-preserved buildings by Hankar.
-It is described in the official list of architectural heritage of Brussels as an "exceptional private house in Art Nouveau style" and art historian François Loyer has described its facade as one of the most beautiful Art Nouveau facades in Belgium.
+It is described in the official list of architectural heritage of Brussels as an "exceptional private house in Art Nouveau style" and art historian François Loyer has described its façade as one of the most beautiful Art Nouveau façades in Belgium.

+The house is located at 48, rue Defacqz/Defacqzstraat in the municipality of Ixelles, a few steps from the Hankar House, another remarkable Art Nouveau building by Hankar.

 History

-Paul Hankar received the commission to design the building from the mother of symbolist painter Albert Ciamberlani soon after having finished a project for a private residence for his friend Henri Renkin in 1897.
+Paul Hankar received the commission to design the building from the mother of the symbolist painter Albert Ciamberlani, soon after having finished a project for a private residence for his friend Henri Renkin in 1897.
 The large lot was almost opposite his own house on the Rue Defacqz/Defacqzstraat.
 Hankar also produced designs for the house of the brother of Albert, José Ciamberlani, in the vicinity.